 Not all those who wander are lost.”

 There are three options I would recommend to travel around the South Island of New Zealand: a car equipped with camping gear, a campervan, or a motorhome.
 New Zealand is all about the incredible scenery, and there is no better way to immerse yourself in the beauty of these landscapes then camping right in the midst of them!

 Another option is to look at a service such as Transfer Car, which offers free or very cheap one-way trips in cars and campervans in order to relocate the vehicle to its intended destination.
 The downside to this service is you have to book in at the last minute.
 You’re also obviously limited by the duration of the rental and the set destination of the vehicles.

 Campervans are a great option for those with a slightly more generous budget.
 Having a vehicle that you can drive around in, sleep in and cook a meal in makes life on the road pretty convenient.
 It also tends to be a lot more comfortable to sleep in than a tent.
 This is particularly true when the New Zealand weather gets a little ominous.

-A fully self-contained campervan or motorhome is by far the most convenient and comfortable way to travel around New Zealand’s South Island, which means it is the most expensive way of getting around.
+A fully self-contained campervan or motorhome is one of the most convenient and comfortable way to road trip around New Zealand’s South Island.
+Of course, this also means it is the most expensive way of getting around!
 The perks of having a self-contained vehicle are endless- not having to compromise your dignity with side-of-the-road toilet stops, being able to pull over and make a cup of tea whenever you feel the desire… The list goes on.
 The best part of course is being able to wake up in incredibly remote places, surrounded by nothing and no one.
 By travelling in a self-contained vehicle, you have the ability to stay in places without facilities, which means you can utilize any of the 340 free camping spots available across New Zealand!